lizmat/raku-all-modules/cpan/KUERBIS/Term-Choose-Util/README.md

 `choose-dirs` is similar to `choose-a-dir` but it is possible to return multiple directories.

-"`. `" adds the current directory to the list of chosen directories and "`= `" returns the chosen list of directories.
+"`++`" adds the current directory to the list of chosen directories and "`OK`" returns the chosen list of directories.

-The "back"-menu-entry ( "`E<lt> `" ) removes the last added directory.
-If the list of chosen directories is empty, "`E<lt> `" causes `choose-dirs` to return nothing.
+The "back"-menu-entry (ltlt) removes the last added directory.
+If the list of chosen directories is empty, "ltlt" causes `choose-dirs` to return nothing.

 `choose-dirs` uses the same option as `choose-a-dir`.
-The option *prompt* can be used to put empty lines between the header rows and the menu: an empty string ('') means no newline, a space (' ') one newline, a newline ("\n") two newlines.
+The option *prompt* can be used to put empty lines between the header rows and the menu: an empty string (`''`) means no newline, a space (`' '`) one newline, a newline (`\n`) two newlines.

 choose-a-number
 ---------------

-        my $number = choose-a-number( 5, :name<Testnumber> );
+        my $number = choose-a-number( 5, :name<Testnumber>, ... );

-This function lets you choose/compose a number (unsigned integer) which is returned.
+This function lets you choose/compose a number (unsigned integer) which is then returned.

 The fist argument - "digits" - is an integer and determines the range of the available numbers.
 For example setting the first argument to 6 would offer a range from 0 to 999999.
 If not set, it defaults to `7`.